<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 You will never win all the clients you want.
 You will, however, win the clients that want you.
 The best way to describe the creation of a preference is that the salesperson can generate a dynamic that pulls the client toward them and makes their contacts want to buy from them.
 This is a choice of sales strategies.

 The salesperson practicing the art of sales creates a preference to buy from them—they draw their contacts in.
-The longer one practices the art of sales, the more this power grows.
+The longer one practices the art of selling, the more this power grows.
 This is one reason some salespeople with great experience have high win rates.
 By developing several skills not found in any competency model, they have the power to pull clients toward them, so they want to buy from them.
 The underlying reason is that they create value greater than the salesperson who is simply doing their job without the commitment to master their craft.

 Tags: